LTLA/BiocWorkflow2015/converted/workflow.md

 As its name suggests, the *[ChIPpeakAnno](http://bioconductor.org/packages/release/bioc/html/ChIPpeakAnno.html)* package is designed to annotate peaks from ChIP-seq experiments [@zhu2010chippeakanno].
 A `GRanges` object containing all regions of interest is supplied to the relevant function, after removing all previous metadata fields to reduce clutter.
 The gene closest to each region is then reported.
-Gene coordinates are taken from the NCBI mouse 38 annotation, which is equivalent to the annotation for the mm10 build.
+Gene coordinates are taken from the NCBI mouse 38 annotation, which is roughly equivalent to the annotation in the mm10 genome build.

 ```r